ETS-Android1/LoanSDK_/README.md

 ## The Basics

-**First**, initialize LoanEligibilty SDK:
+**Kindly Note**, initialize LoanEligibilty SDK:
 To initialise LoanEligibility SDK, call : `LoanEligibility.init(this)` this will either :

-throw an exception when permission is not granted to read sms (so ensure your application have been granted the proper permission before maing this call)
+`throw an exception` when permission is not granted to read sms (so ensure your application have been granted the proper permission before maing this call)

 ```java
 throw Exception("android.Manifest.permission.READ_SMS permission is required")
 ```

-or it will return `QueryImpl`
+or  `return QueryImpl`

 ### QueryImpl